List of Magical Girl Raising Project characters: Magical Girl Raising Project: ACES/QUEENS

-A member of the Magical Girl Resources Department's covert team, where she serves as their observer, who joins Deluge's group under Pfle's orders when the latter is blackmailed by the former kidnapping Shadow Gale.
+A member of the Magical Girl Resources Department's covert team, who joins Deluge's group under Pfle's orders.
 Her magical girl outfit makes her resemble a strawberry cake.
 She works at a cake shop once a month and aspires to get her own anime one day.
-She is the fifth Magical Girl to die, killed by a group of Shufflin II's brainwashed by Puk Puck.
+She is the fifth Magical Girl to die, killed by a brainwashed Shufflin II clone.

+Her ability allows her to see any place she visited previously.